 Running an Emergency Room is Very Expensive

-Along with medical care, emergency rooms have to pay for utility bills such as electricity, water, food, and supplies.
+Emergency rooms have to pay for utility bills such as electricity, water, food, and supplies, along with medical care.
 These costs then get passed to the patients.

 Alternatives to the Emergency Room